razhamma/dmsrole-replicationsubnet-pulumi/README.md

    ```mkdir dmsPulumi```
 2. Go to this newly created directory
    ```cd dmsPulumi```
 3. Create a new Pulumi project.
-If this is your first time running pulumi new (or most other pulumi commands), you will be prompted to login to the Pulumi service.
+If this is your first time running pulumi new (or most other pulumi commands), you will be prompted to login to the Pulumi service
    ```pulumi new aws-javascript```
 4. Pulumi will start project's creation and you will be asked to provide following details on terminal:
    a- project name: (pulum-test-final)